asterai-io/asterai-docs/src/hello_world.md

 containing the user query.
 The response will be an [SSE][sse] of token streams.

-> NOTE: the playground section is not developed yet.
-> Instead, use an app such as Postman and make a POST request to the API
-> endpoint at https://api.asterai.io/app/:your_app_id/query with a raw
-> text body containing your user query, such as "who should I say hello to?".

 Hopefully this hello world example illustrates how asterai can be used to connect AI to applications.
 Within plugins, it is possible to access LLMs, Vector DBs, make HTTP calls